 However, links to highlights are not supported by all browsers.

 We hope this tutorial helped you learn how to reference specific paragraphs and sentences in WordPress posts.
-You may also want to learn how to increase your blog traffic, or check out our list of tips to speed up WordPress performance.
+You may also want to see our guide on how to increase your blog traffic or our expert pick of tips to speed up WordPress performance.